-This article is the first in a three-part series from professional organizer Vicki Norris on getting organized to help save money.
-Look for part two next month, and more posts from Vicki coming soon!
+This article is the second in a three-part series from professional organizer Vicki Norris on getting organized to help save money.
+Look for part three next month, and more posts from Vicki coming soon!

 Vicki Norris, president of Restoring Order®, is a nationally recognized organizing expert, author, and speaker.
 Her team of professional organizers serves home and business clients in Washington and Oregon.
 You can watch her organizing segments on KPTV’s Fox 12 More Good Day Oregon.
 Visit RestoringOrder.com for more information.